 Eggplant, a common vegetable in many households, contains a compound called solanine.
 Solanine is a natural pesticide found in the Nightshade family, which includes eggplants, potatoes, and tomatoes.
 This substance is toxic to cats and can lead to both neurological and gastrointestinal problems.
 When a cat consumes solanine, it can interfere with their nervous system and digestive tract, potentially causing severe health issues.
 The amount of solanine in raw eggplant may not always result in immediate toxicity, but the risk is significant enough to warrant caution.

 Cats are obligate carnivores, which means their bodies are designed to thrive on a diet rich in animal-based proteins.
 Unlike humans, cats do not require vegetables like eggplant in their diet.
-Their digestive systems are not equipped to break down plant material effectively, and consuming such foods can lead to unnecessary complications.
+Their digestive systems are not well equipped to break down plant material effectively, and consuming such foods can lead to unnecessary complications.
 Proteins from sources like poultry, beef, and fish provide essential nutrients that cats need to maintain their health.
 Including vegetables like eggplant in their diet not only offers no nutritional benefit but also poses a risk of toxicity.

 Here are some potential symptoms of eggplant toxicity in cats: